KasrAskari/Machine-Learning-Projects/Housing Price Forecast/README.md

-Prediction of house price in Boston by "Linear & Random Forest Regression Models"
+"Prediction of House Price in Boston" using Linear & Random-Forest-Regression Models